TotzkePaul/TTSDatasetCreator/ReadMe.md

 Those folders contain 3-second to 8-second clips of the speaker.
 These will be used to auto-tag other files.

-The more clips, the longer the next step runs but (ideally) more accurate segmentation.
+The more clips, the longer the next step runs but (ideally) more accurate segmentation labeling.

+# Segment

 `python segment.py --name $Name`